primatejs/primate/docs/guide/types.md

 }
 ```

-In this case, Primate injects defined types as functions of the `request.query`
+In this case, Primate adds defined types as dispatcher functions of the
-object, in addition to the `get()` function which allows direct access to the
+`request.query` object, in addition to the `get()` function which allows direct
-query string parts.
-As there no user in our dataset ID `1`, if a client tries
+access to the query string parts.
+As there is no user in our dataset ID `1`, if
-to access `GET /user?userId=1`, the route will throw and it will be redirected
+a client tries to access `GET /user?userId=1`, the route will throw and it will
-to an error page.
+be redirected to an error page.

 !!!
 As `get` is already defined on `request.query`, it is considered a reserved